This is the most comprehensive guide to buying a domain name that exists online.

 With that, let’s jump into my 17 attributes of a great domain.

 In the early years of the internet, exact match domains (“EMD’s”) ruled the day:

 Jacking up their value was an unfair advantage afforded to domains with well-matched keywords in them.

 Back then, Google, Yahoo, and Bing’s primitive algorithms weighed information contained within the domain heavily.

 If you’d typed “buy cheap viagra” into Google in the early-ish 2000’s it was very likely that a website like “buy-cheap-viagra.info” would appear up top.

 And, often without links, or recognizably good content.

 Following an announcement by Matt Cutts, Google’s then head of webspam, the search engine giant “turned the dial down” on the ranking influence of keywords in domains.

-Overnight, Exact Match Domain’s ranking advantage dropped like a stone:
+Overnight, Exact Match Domain’s ranking advantage nose dived: